Syedailsa/Calculator/README.md

 # Calculator
-A simple calculator using typescript.
+A simple calculator using typescript, node.js and inquirer.